 In this effect you'll use a face mesh with a material applied to it to hide arms of the glasses, for example when someone turns their head.
-Below, we've added an occluder to the image on the right, hiding the glasses arm.
+Below, we've added an occluder to the image on the left, hiding the glasses arm.

 To create an occluder: